I'll Fly Away (TV series)

 I'll Fly Away is an American television drama series that aired on NBC from October 7, 1991, to February 5, 1993.
-Set during the late 1950s and early 1960s, in an unspecified Southern U.S. state, it starred Regina Taylor as Lilly Harper, a Black housekeeper for the family of district attorney Forrest Bedford, played by Sam Waterston (the character's name is a twist on the name of Confederate Army General Nathan Bedford Forrest, an early leader of the Ku Klux Klan).
-As the show progresses, Lilly becomes increasingly involved in the Civil Rights Movement, which eventually pulls in her employer, as well.
+Set during the late 1950s and early 1960s, in an unspecified Southern U.S. state, it stars Regina Taylor as Lilly Harper, a Black housekeeper for the family of district attorney Forrest Bedford, played by Sam Waterston (the character's name is a twist on the name of Confederate Army General Nathan Bedford Forrest, an early leader of the Ku Klux Klan).
+As the show progresses, Lilly becomes increasingly involved in the Civil Rights Movement, which eventually pulls in her employer as well.

 Overview

 I'll Fly Away won two 1992 Emmy Awards (Eric Laneuville for Outstanding Individual Achievement in Directing in a Drama Series for the episode "All God's Children", and for series creators Joshua Brand and John Falsey for Outstanding Individual Achievement in Writing in a Miniseries or a Special), and 23 nominations in total.
 It won three Humanitas Prizes, two Golden Globe Awards, two NAACP Image Awards for Outstanding Drama Series, and a Peabody Award.
 However, the series was never a ratings blockbuster, and it was cancelled by NBC in 1993, despite widespread protests by critics and viewer organizations.

 After the program's cancellation, a two-hour film, I'll Fly Away: Then and Now, was produced, to resolve dangling storylines from season two, and provide the series with a true finale.
 The movie aired on October 11, 1993, on PBS.
 Its major storyline closely paralleled the true story of the 1955 murder of Emmett Till in Money, Mississippi.
-Thereafter, PBS began airing repeats of the original episodes, ceasing after one complete showing of the entire series.
+Thereafter, PBS began airing repeats of the original episodes through 1995.
 The series also aired on PAX.

 The series takes its name from a Christian hymn written in 1929 by Albert E. Brumley.

 In 1999, TV Guide ranked Lilly Harper number 15 on its list of 50 Greatest TV Characters of All Time.
-In 2013 it ranked the series #9 on their list of 60 shows that were "Cancelled Too Soon".
+In 2013, it ranked the series #9 on their list of 60 shows that were "Cancelled Too Soon".